Certificate of Appropriateness (COA)

 - Staff typically will visit the property as part of the review process.
 Members of the COA Committee visit the property as part of their review.

-- After the meeting, the applicant will receive the following: a letter stating the decision that was made, a copy of the Certified Record for his/her application, and the COA approval placard, if the committee approved the application without conditions.
+- After the meeting, the applicant will receive the following: a letter stating the decision that was made, a draft of the Certified Record for his/her application, and the COA approval placard, if the committee approved the application without conditions.
 If a major work is approved with conditions that some items be reviewed and approved by staff, all of the items to be reviewed should be submitted at the same time in one package rather than provided piecemeal, which can lengthen the process considerably and result in additional re-review fees.
 If the approval came with conditions to be completed prior to the issuance of permits, the applicant must act to meet these conditions before the COA approval placard is released.
 The placard must be posted in public view while the approved work is being performed.

 |Required for Submittal|